notofonts/noto-docs/src/miniarticles/NotoSansNushu.md

 # Noto Sans Nushu

-Noto Sans Nushu is a sanserif design intended for general use for the Nüshu script.
+Noto Sans Nushu is an unmodulated design for the Nüshu script with a simplified, modernized skeleton and relatively large counters.
+It is suitable for shorter texts, especially in smaller font sizes and user interface contexts.

-It contains 402 glyphs, and supports 401 characters from the Unicode blocks: Nushu.
+Noto Sans Nushu contains 402 glyphs, and supports 401 characters: Nushu.

 ## Supported writing systems